 If you want to bet on CSGO tournament, then I urge you to stop by from time to time and read my CSGO tournament previews where you will find safe picks, insane bonuses and much more.

 It would be a mistake if we were to sort Majors with CSGO tournaments.
 Even though they have a lot of similarities, there are some huge differences between these two types of competitions.
 Firstly, ever since 2016, Major tournaments had at least $1.000,000 set as the prize pool.
 This is not the case with regular tournaments, who vary all the way from $100,000 to $800,000.

-*if you want to bet on CSGO Majors, you should check out our CSGO betting academy where we share our knowledge and experience.
+*if you want to bet on CSGO Majors, you should check out my CSGO betting predictions where I share my knowledge and experience.

 Thirdly, most of CSGO tournaments are finished within a couple of days, while Major CSGO tournaments can last for over 2 weeks.

 Last but not least, Major CSGO tournaments have insane viewership.
 Each Major tournament had over 1 million concurrent viewers.
 These are crazy numbers, and there is no way that any other regular CSGO tournament can reach these numbers anytime soon, no matter what they are able to bring to the table.

 Major Viewer Pass

 As of 2019, there is a new addition to CSGO Majors and it is called Major Viewer Pass.
 Its a purchasable in-game item that gives exclusive access to:

 - Unlimited team graffiti for the duration of the Major

 - Steam chat flair for the duration of the Major